 To avoid condensation which could change resistance to flow (BTPS).

-41. How closely a measured value is related to the true value of the quantity measured is?
+41. How closely a measured value is related to the true value of the quantity measured is referred to as what?

 42. What are the 5 things that accuracy depends on?